 A customer experience program refers to the tools and processes used to implement your customer experience management strategy.

-A customer experience program should be unique to your organization.
-It requires that you align your team on a customer-centric vision and collectively understand who your customers are and how your relationship with them evolves over time.
+Your CX program should be unique to your organization.
+It requires you to align your teams on customer centricity and collectively understand who your customers are and how your relationship with them evolves over time.

-The goal of a customer experience program is to gather customer experience intelligence, uncover customer insights from that data, and take action to close the loop and improve customer experiences through customer experience design.
+The goal of a customer experience program is to gather feedback via customer experience surveys, uncover customer insights from that data, and take action to close the loop and improve experiences.

 Customer sentiment

 Customer sentiment is how customers feel about your business.
-It could be how they feel about a specific interaction, or about your brand overall.
+It could be how they feel about a specific interaction or your brand overall.

 There’s an important distinction between understanding how the customer feels and whether they take any action.
 For instance, a customer could feel frustrated with your checkout process and still purchase your product.
-However, would they come back to purchase again, or go to a competitor?
+However, would they buy from you again, or go to a competitor?

 The key to evaluating customer sentiment is a critical CX measurement: customer satisfaction.